Last updated: February, 2019

 Having said that, this one is a good ‘entry-level’ option for those looking to test out a pre-workout supplement for the first time.

 Obviously, the low cost is a highlight, along with the fact that it covers all the basic ingredients.
 It does also taste reasonable, considering its price.

 It offers all the major contributors to a good pre-workout, albeit a milder version than some of its competitors.

 The price tag makes it suitable for ‘testing’ this kind of supplement and seeing how your body responds to the stimulants they contain.

-Without being biased towards any pre-workout product, this must be one of my favorite pre-workouts without creatine of 2018.
+Without being biased towards any products, Legion Pulse must be one of my favorite pre workouts without creatine of 2019.

 Available in tubs of 21 servings, this product is priced well above average.
 But you know what they say, you get what you pay for.

 Strength, energy, endurance – this pre-workout has it all and people love it!

 Consisting of a great list of ingredients with equally great dosages, this product was a real stand out when researching the different pre-workouts currently on the market.